antimatterhorn/nidhoggr/docs/source/core_concepts.rst

     :lines: 8-17

 The ``addDomain`` method applies Dirichlet conditions to all of the bounds (left-most,right-most,etc.) of the mesh.

-The other grid boundary types merely apply to the bounding cells of the mesh.
+The other grid boundary types merely perform ``addDomain`` at constructor time and do not have any special methods.

 .. warning::
     At this time, Nidhoggr's reflecting, periodic, and outlfow boundaries apply to all of the bounds